Skip to main content

 Provision a wallet

 Create a custodial wallet for the customer.
-The customer ID goes in the path, and the body specifies the asset and chain to hold.
-OMS derives the onchain address and manages the keys, no wallet SDK or user signing required.
+The path carries the customer ID; the body names the asset and chain to hold.
+OMS derives the on-chain address and manages the keys, with no wallet SDK or user signing.

 -H "Content-Type: application/json" \